Journalists identify alleged perpetrators of shooting civilians in Bucha

 (You may be interested in: Ukraine: videos that deny the Russian version of war crimes)

-Journalists from the Ukrainian investigative journalism site slidstvo.info, member of the Global Network for Investigative Journalism (GIJN, for its acronym in English), claim that some of the alleged perpetrators of deaths of Ukrainian civilians have acknowledged their action.
+Journalists from the Ukrainian investigative journalism site slidstvo.info, a member of the Global Investigative Journalism Network (GIJN), say that some of the alleged perpetrators of the deaths of Ukrainian civilians have acknowledged their action.

 (Read here: International condemnation for the massacre of civilians in Ukraine)